Phil Oakley’s new book, How to Pick Quality Shares, details a three-step process for selecting profitable stocks.

 The final type of debt is pension fund deficits, which is something I’ve been looking at for several years.

 For many companies, especially companies that were once state-run monopolies, pensions can be a real ball and chain around their ankles.

 The example given in the book is BT, which has a colossal £51 billion pension liability and a £7.6 billion pension deficit (a deficit occurs when a pension fund’s liabilities are larger than its assets).

-The company is also committed to paying around half a billion pound into the pension scheme, every single year until at least 2030.
+The company is also committed to paying around half a billion pounds into the pension scheme, every single year until at least 2030.

 That is cash which cannot be invested in the business or returned to shareholders as a dividend.

-Phil likes to compare pension deficits to the company’s market value, and also looks at factors such as the fund’s sensitivity to interest rate changes.
+Phil likes to compare pension deficits to the company’s market value and he also looks at factors such as the pension fund’s sensitivity to interest rate changes.

 Although I take a different approach, I’m glad that Phil chose to mention defined benefit pensions in the book.
 I think they’re a liability that more investors need to take seriously.

 At this point in Phil’s three-step system, you will have found some quality companies with steady growth and good profitability.
 You would have also weeded out any dangerous companies with high debts (visible and hidden) and large pension deficits.

 The final part of the book focuses on the share prices of the remaining high-quality, low-risk companies.
 More specifically, it shows you how to work out if they represent good value for money.